 The old Commandant Lassard, leader of the Police Academy (1984), goes to Florida to receive an award.
 In the city arrives also the cynic Captain Harris who wants to take Lassard's job. ...
 See full summary »

 Mahoney and friends have graduated from the Police Academy (1984) and are issued with their first assignments.
-As before, their cheerfulness and devotion to duty outweighs any shortcomings, but are even they ready to do battle with a band graffiti daubing terrorists?
+As before, their cheerfulness and devotion to duty outweigh any shortcomings, but are they ready to do battle with a band graffiti daubing terrorists?
 Written by

 See more »